-The set building and painting is a combined effort of many members of the group, both actors and the back-stage team, and takes place away from the theatre.
+Once the set has been design the set building and painting becomes a team effort from many members of the group, both actors and the creatives team, and takes place away from the theatre.

 Painting the royal coat of arms for “Nell Gwyn”